File Claim With Other Driver’s Insurance

 Communicate with the claims adjuster to discuss the value of the damage claim.
 The claims adjuster estimates your claim compensation according to your policy’s coverage.

 Wait for claim settlement and payout.
 Claim settlement duration depends on state laws and insurance companies.
-According to the U.S. News & World Report the best insurance companies in 2021 in terms of a claims settlement are:
+According to the U.S. News & World Report, the best insurance companies in 2021 in terms of claims settlement are:

 - State Farm